vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Invoke-VcfOverviewReport.md

 ## Synopsis

-Generates the system overview report.
+Generates the system overview report for a VMware Cloud Foundation instance.

 ## Syntax